 - 2 - 3 tablespoons of grated Parmesan Cheese

-- 2-4 large fresh bail leaves minced
+- 2-4 large fresh basil leaves minced

 - Add eggs and salt into a medium bowl.
 Using an immersion blender or whisk, whip eggs until completely homogenous and pale yellow in color, about 30 seconds.
+Add salt.

 - Melt butter in an 8" nonstick skillet over medium-low heat.
 Let it cook until foam subsides then add the eggs to pan and let cook undisturbed.
 Cook until a thin layer of cooked egg appears around the edge of the skillet.